9 Best Wispr Flow Alternatives in 2026 (Reviewed)

 Pricing

-- All Plans Include: Unlimited words, Developer Mode, priority support, on-device privacy, all apps
+- All Plans Include: Unlimited words, Developer Mode, priority support, on-device or zero-retention cloud processing, all apps

 User Reviews

 Voibe has a 4.8/5 rating on Product Hunt with positive reviews from early adopters.
-Users consistently praise the instant activation, complete privacy through offline processing, and seamless integration across all Mac apps.
+Users consistently praise the instant activation, strong privacy where audio is never stored or trained on, and seamless integration across all Mac apps.

 Why Voibe is the Best Wispr Flow Alternative